 Since OOTP does not support custom voting criteria, this award is tracked manually.
 However, voting for it still takes place within the OOTP platform.

-We will not utilize StatsPlus for awards or hall of fame voting.
+We do not utilize StatsPlus for awards or hall of fame voting.

 Trades are essential in any online OOTP league.
 To truly succeed, mastering the art of trading is key.
 In the PBC, you can signal your trading intentions in three effective ways: by using the in-game trade block, posting in the "trades" Slack channels, or directly messaging GMs about potential deals.
 Sometimes, the best trades involve unexpected players.
 However, being transparent about your available players can be advantageous for you.